warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ---

+## ~ Key and signature request fees

+~

+(?)
+Should we treat it as a Warden-specific term and capitalize it?

+---

+## ~ Key and signature requests

+~

+(?)
+Should we treat it as a Warden-specific term and capitalize it?

+---

 ## Keychain

 A Keychain is a custodian of private keys playing an important role in Warden's [Modular Security](#modular-security).
 Keychains generate and store [keys](#key) and sign transactions if user [Intents](#intent) are satisfied.

 Warden Protocol allows users or external organizations to onboard their own Keychains.
-Keychain operators can directly charge a fee for key and signature requests that will be paid in [WARD](#ward-token).
+Keychain operators can charge fees in [WARD](#ward-token) for key and signature requests.
+Each Keychain has a dedicated [Keychain address](#keychain-address) and a [Keychain Party](#keychain-party).

 ---

-## Keychain Address
+## Keychain address

-~ A Keychain Address is...
+A Keychain address is a dedicated address that identifies a [Keychain](#keychain) in key and signature requests and collects fees from users.

+(?)
+Does it sound correct?
+(?)
+Should we treat it as a Warden-specific term and capitalize it?

 ---

 ## Keychain Party

-A Keychain Party represents a [Keychain](#keychain) system.
-It publishes responses to key and signature requests.

-Keychain Parties are added through on-chain transactions to the Keychain object.
-Only Keychain Parties are able to publish responses to Warden Protocol.
+A Keychain Party is the only account type that can publish responses ([public keys](#key) and signatures) to Warden protocol on behalf of a [Keychain](#keychain).
+A Keychain operator can create multiple Parties, each with its own address.

 (?)
+Does it sound correct?

 ---

+The warden client inside the keychain infrastructure has its own warden address.
+Only this address will be able to publish the responses.

+---

 ## Keychain SDK

-Keychain SDK is a Go SDK that abstracts the communication with [Warden Protocol Nodes](#warden-protocol-node), facilitation the development of [Keychains](#keychain).
+Keychain SDK is a Go SDK that abstracts the communication with [Warden Protocol Nodes](#warden-protocol-node), facilitating the development of [Keychains](#keychain).

 (+) A link to the docs

 ---

-## Modular security
+## ~ Modular security

 ~ Modular security is one of the key features of Warden...